Results 1 to 9 of 9

 (Also, to go briefly console-side -- if there has not been yet, there should be a Zelda game that lets player 2 be the requisite Tutorial Fairy, complete with "HEY!!!" button).

 Suggestions: Sonic 2,3 and Knuckles (its on pc, so it counts) sonic is the cautious survivor, tails are the resurrecting suicide bomber, tails cant control the camera, but cant really die either.

 Renegade ops every character has a "power", no 2 are the same.
 Dawn of war Retribution campaign might be a turd narratively but it plays wonderfully in coop as imperial guard there are massive differences between a commissar and a few squads of guardsmen, both equally vital of course.
 Alien swarm is class based, the heavy gunner and the medic form a good 2 player odd couple.

-Last edited by Heliocentric; 07-02-2013 at 08:24 PM.I'm failing to writing a blog, specifically about playing games the wrong way
+Last edited by Heliocentric; 07-02-2013 at 07:24 PM.I am once again writing a blog, vaguely about playing games the wrong way

 In that stead, the best type of game is when you have multiple commanders running large NPC armies as a true RTS, and the FPS players are vastly outnumbered by the NPCs at all times.

 In general, you could start looking for cooperative games with bad balance.
 Let your kid or pet or whatever play the overpowered character.pass